Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Probabilistic matrix factorization

 \section{Probabilistic matrix factorization}

 Finally, we consider Model \ref{ex:pmf}.
 A well-known feature of such model is that, for fixed $\textbf{u}$, the model reduces to a standard linear regression with coefficients $\textbf{v}$, and viceversa for fixed $\textbf{v}$.
 On the contrary, the likelihood is not analytically tractable if $\textbf{u}$ and $\textbf{v}$ vary jointly.
 As mentioned in Section \ref{sec:mot}, this structure naturally lends itself to conditional updating schemes, such as BGS for sampling or block coordinate ascent (usually called alternating least squares whenever applied to Model \ref{ex:pmf}) for optimization.
 However, the vanilla BGS scheme, which updates $\textbf{u}, \textbf{v}, \rho, \boldsymbol{\tau}$ from their full conditionals at every iteration, often results in slow mixing of the chain, for reasons analogous to the ones discussed for Models \ref{ex:gcrem} and \ref{ex:ngcrem} in previous sections (see also numerics in Figure \ref{fig:pmf}).
-We thus propose a \enquote{local centering} version of BGS for Model \ref{ex:pmf}, where we reparametrise the random effects using $\rho$, i.e.\ at each iteration we update $(\rho, \bar{\textbf{u}})$, with $\bar{\textbf{u}}:= \rho \textbf{u}$, and then $(\rho, \bar{\textbf{v}})$, for $\bar{\textbf{v}}:= \rho \textbf{v}$ analogously.
-Algorithm \ref{alg:pmf} provides high-level pseudo-code for one iteration of the resulting scheme, while Algorithm \ref{alg:pmf2} in the supplement provides full implementation details.
+We thus propose a \enquote{local centering} version of BGS for Model \ref{ex:pmf}, where we reparametrise the random effects using $\rho$, i.e.\ at each iteration we update $(\rho, \bar{\textbf{u}})$, with $\bar{\textbf{u}}= \rho \textbf{u}$, and then $(\rho, \bar{\textbf{v}})$, for $\bar{\textbf{v}}= \rho \textbf{v}$ analogously.
+Algorithm \ref{alg:pmf} provides high-level pseudo-code for one iteration of the resulting scheme, full implementation details can be found in the supplementary material.

-Regarding the UMCMC version of Algorithm \ref{alg:pmf}, since the high-dimensional full conditionals involved are multivariate Gaussian, we can implement the same coupling strategy as for Model \ref{ex:gcrem}, namely Algorithmic specification \ref{par:alg_details2}.
+Regarding the UMCMC version of Algorithm \ref{alg:pmf}, since the high-dimensional full conditionals involved are multivariate Gaussian, we can implement the same coupling strategy as for Model \ref{ex:gcrem}.
 In particular, joint maximal couplings for the high-dimensional updates of $\bar{\br}$ can be implemented efficiently.
 Below we provide numerical illustrations of the performances of the UMCMC version of Algorithm \ref{alg:pmf} and vanilla BGS.
 As discussed in more details in Remark \ref{rem:rotation}, we restrict ourselves to the case $d=1$.

 \begin{rem}[Related literature on Bayesian factor models] Model \ref{ex:pmf} is closely related to Bayesian factor analysis.
 With the same notation as in \eqref{eq:pmf}, a factor model \citep{FA2014} can be written as